athomasliz/Notesaurus/docs/java/core.md

         dog.bark();
     }
     ```
+1. Unrelated to regular expression.
+1. Enhancement to reduce boilerplate code by introducing implicit type casting.
 1. From the above example, *dog* is the **pattern variable**.
 1. Avoid potential ClassCastException because type casting is performed only if the instanceof statement is true.
 1. Bad practice to reassign the pattern variable.
-    ```java
+Prevent reassignment by `final` modifier.
+    ```java title='Bad practice to reassign the pattern variable'
     if(baobao instanceof Dog dog ){
         dog = new SmallDog(); // Bad practice to reassign the pattern variable.
     }
     ```
-1. Prevent reassignment by `final` modifier.
-    ```java
+    ```java title='Using final modifier to prevent reassignment'
     if(baobao instanceof final Dog dog ){
         // Do something
     }
     ```
-1. Can include && statement to filter.
+1. Can include && statement with pattern variable that declared on the same line to filter data out.
     ```java
     if(baobao instanceof final Dog dog
     # highlight-next-line